How to Make An Automatic Door in Minecraft

 Of course, it’s also worth keeping in mind that builds like this have components that may be constantly activated.

 Keep this mind if you wish to make bigger and more complex doors, as they may mess around with your Tick speed and computer performance.

 Where to Find Redstone Dust in Minecraft

-You can also find Redstone Dust above ground in places such as Jungle Temples where you also find some Redstone traps, but also by killing Witches where they drop it as Loot.
+You can also find redstone dust above ground in places such as Jungle Temples where you also find some redstone traps, but also from killing witches where they drop it as loot.